i10/tractus/README.md

 # Tractus
 Tractus can analyze dependencies in R code and parse through source code to identify experiments and group them into hypotheses.
 It has three components: An RStudio addin, a parser, and a web app that visualizes the results of the parser.
+Please find more details, including the publication [here.][1]

 ![][image-1]